json-api/json-api/_format/1.1/index.md

 * `links`: a [links object][links] containing links related to the resource.
 * `meta`: a [meta object][meta] containing non-standard meta-information about a resource that can not be represented as an attribute or relationship.
+* `lid`: a local identifier that, together with `type`, uniquely identifies a resource within the document.

 Here's how an article (i.e. a resource of type "articles") might appear in a document: